Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2024-04-28-Barton-bike-lanes.md

-I hope you'll agree, these seem like pretty quick wins - at the cost of 1 or 2 parking spots and some paint, a nice little cycling connection to the hospital's front entrance and sobi rack and adjacent bike-track could be added to Barton.
+I hope you'll agree, these seem like pretty quick wins - at the cost of 1 or 2 parking spots and some paint, a nice little cycling connection to the hospital's front entrance and SoBi rack and adjacent bike-track could be added to Barton.
 No loss of automotive travel lanes at all.

 Thanks for your time.